Ants can be tiny little menaces. They are annoying and depending on the type of ant, dangerous.

 - Lastly, why these tactics and tricks work.
 So, let’s get started.

-There are numerous ways to combat the hostile takeover of your house by ants.
+There are numerous ways to combat the hostile takeover of your lawn by ants.

 2. Borax and sugar.